Wondering how to cook a turkey? We’ve got you covered with these easy tips that result in a delicious whole roast turkey.

 - Carve the turkey and serve.

 This post was originally published in November 2011.
-It has been updated for accuracy and relevancy.
+It has been updated for content and clarity.